input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/cardano_chain_follower/follower_instances.md

 The initial set of connection optimizations are detailed here.
-Further connection optimization work will only be conducted after these are implemented and the characteristics of the followers running in a Hermes environment are better understood.
+Further connection optimization work will only be conducted after these are implemented and the characteristics of the followers running in production environments are better understood.